jimniels/blog/posts/2024-06-20-custom-elements-only-need-end-with-a-hyphen.md

-# Custom Elements, At Minimum, Only Need End With a Hyphen
+# Custom Elements Don’t Require a Hyphen as a Separator

 [Scott Jehl reached out](https://mstdn.social/@scottjehl/112646802312714877) to help me resolve a conundrum in [my post about what constitutes a valid custom element tag](https://blog.jim-nielsen.com/2023/validity-of-custom-element-tag-names/).